chaos-polymtl/lethe/doc/source/examples/multiphysics/melting-cavity/melting-cavity.rst

 Note that the viscosity of the liquid and the solid phase are now identical and that a very strong Darcy penality coefficient is applied on the solid phase to restrict its motion.
 A third approach would be to combine this Darcy term with the viscosity model used above, resulting in an hybrid approach.

-The following graph shows the evolution of the liquid fraction as a function of time using the viscous penalization, Darcy penalization and hybrid penalization strategy.
-We see that the viscous penalization tends to increase the amount of molten material.
+The following graph shows the evolution of the liquid fraction as a function of time using the viscous penalitu, Darcy penality and hybrid penality strategy.
+We see that the viscous penality tends to increase the amount of molten material.
 Whether this is physical or not cannot be assessed here.

 .. image:: images/comparison-melted-volume-fraction.png